APlonks/VulnUp/README.md

 # VulnUp

-PHP Website to learn about Blind XSS
+PHP Website to learn about Blind XSS.
+Made on Ubuntu 22.04.

 ## Installation